 The crime of burglary in California, per CA Penal Code 459, is unique from other similarly associated offenses such as robbery and theft.
 Burglary has its own qualifications and penalties.
 In short, PC 459 involves an individual entering a structure with the intent to commit a crime.
 It is designated as a wobbler offense, which means the state may charge it as a misdemeanor or felony depending on the nature of the crime and the defendant’s legal history.
 Having an experienced California burglary attorney is essential in order to obtain a strong defense against your charges.

 Facing an allegation of burglary can threaten your personal and professional life if convicted.
-At Spolin Law P.C., we understand the consequences you’re facing and through our extensive experience and adept advocacy, we can fight to have the charges and penalties you are facing diminished, or eliminated if possible.
-If you or a loved one is facing burglary charges, call us today at (310) 424-5816, or fill out our contact form to arrange a free consultation with a Los Angeles theft attorney.
+Experienced defense attorneys understand the consequences defendants face and through extensive experience and adept advocacy, can fight to have the charges and penalties diminished, or eliminated if possible.
+If you or a loved one is facing burglary charges, consider consulting with a Los Angeles theft attorney.
+For help finding qualified counsel, visit SPCRC's Recommended Lawyers.

 Defining Burglary in California